“As soon as I’m old enough, I’ll leave this town. I’ll leave it so fast, people wouldn’t even know I’m already left.”

 You never got a chance to go to college in the big city like you wanted.
 You never lived the life you deserved and I wondered how that felt.
 Every time I visited home, seeing you smoking your good old Camel alone next to the fence, my heart always ached a little.
 Knowing you could have so much more but life was hard on you.

 But when you dad passed, will you still able to go?
 Are you still brave enough to leave everything behind and leave?
-When you were 18 and had nothing to your name, things weren’t so scary wasn’t it?
+When you were 18 and had nothing to your name, things weren’t so scary then wasn’t it?
+But you had a daughter now, you would stay for her as well wouldn’t you?

 My oh my, I will never forget you that day on your 18th birthday.
 Young, brave with your blond hair shinning under the sunset waving your diploma at me, telling me you were leaving for forever.
 That was the happiest I have ever seen you.